section-engineering-education/engineering-education/articles/building-an-object-detection-application-with-tensorfow.js-and-react.js/index.md

 ### Prerequisites

 1. You need to have installed [Visual Studio](https://visualstudio.microsoft.com/) code editor on your computer.
 2. A Linux operating system is preferred over Windows.
-However, Windows users can use a Windows 10 machine.
-For Linux users, any Linux machine is preferred, but I used Ubuntu 20.04 for this project.
+For Linux users, any Linux operating sstem is preferred, but I used Ubuntu 20.04 for this project.
 3. A machine with really good hardware specs is recommended for your machine to run the program on your local computer without peril i.e., a powerful processor and RAM of 4gb and above.
 4. A webcam is also required to perform object detection in real-time.